-About Workers’ Compensation in Ohio
+About The Injured Workers Process in Ohio

 The Ohio workers’ compensation system helps injured workers cope with workplace injuries by providing lost wages and medical benefits to those injured on the job or those who contract an occupational disease.
 When a workplace accident results in an employee’s death, weekly death benefits are also payable to the employee’s survivors.
 The benefits are paid by either the Bureau of Workers’ Compensation or the self-insured employer.